-Prerequisites: MAT 80 and ENG 82 (for ESL: ELI 82W) or appropriate ACCUPLACER scores
+Prerequisites: MAT 80 and ENG 82 or appropriate course waivers or ACCUPLACER scores

 A hands-on introduction is provided to the basic techniques used in horticulture to propagate plants.
 The propagating techniques of stem cuttings, seed germination, leaf cuttings, divisions, bulbs, root cuttings, and air-layering are studied; the growth factors of light, soils, moisture, temperature, and fertilizers are studied in a discussion format.
 Students may use the facilities of the College greenhouse for their projects, and all plants successfully propagated may be taken home at the end of the course.